microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

     Azure Machine Learning service can be used to deploy web services that do not have a model.
 While the API used to perform the deployment requires a model argument, the argument can refer to any file, and it does not require the use of the file during the web service runtime.
 Therefore, Contoso could deploy a web service that uses Gensim to perform summarization.

-_Captions, tags, and "reading" images_

-1. How would you recommend Contoso implement support for automatically creating captions for the claim photos?
-Similarly, how would they automatically generate tags?
-Would this require you to build a custom AI model?
-Is there a pre-built AI service you could use?

-    For both creating captions and the generation of tags, Contoso should use the analyze feature of the Computer Vision API from Cognitive Services.

-2. Describe the flow of processing of an image as input; what value is returned by each component in your proposed solution for captioning and tagging images?

-    Using the Computer Vision API, either the binary image data or a URL pointing to a publicly accessible image can be supplied.
-Computer Vision API's return value is a JSON document that includes the requested fields (such as captions and tags).

-     An example of such as JSON response document is as follows:

-    ```json
-    {'categories': [{'name': 'others_', 'score': 0.39453125},
-    {'name': 'trans_car', 'score': 0.44140625}],
-    'color': {'accentColor': '895D42',
-    'dominantColorBackground': 'White',
-    'dominantColorForeground': 'White',
-    'dominantColors': ['White'],
-    'isBwImg': False},
-    'description': {'captions': [{'confidence': 0.9485308427051494,
-        'text': 'a truck is parked on the side of a road'}],
-    'tags': ['outdoor',
-    'road',
-    'truck',
-    'car',
-    'traffic']},
-    'metadata': {'format': 'Jpeg', 'height': 1080, 'width': 1920},
-    'requestId': '2236f0b9-044f-415f-b772-a9a4ce15728d',
-    'tags': [{'confidence': 0.9950141310691833, 'name': 'outdoor'},
-    {'confidence': 0.9936342239379883, 'name': 'road'},
-    {'confidence': 0.981715738773346, 'name': 'truck'},
-    {'confidence': 0.749627411365509, 'name': 'transport'},
-    {'confidence': 0.16133838891983032, 'name': 'trailer'}]}

-    ```

-3. How would you recommend Contoso implement support for "reading" any text that appears within an image so that it could be searched later?
-Would this require you to build a custom AI model?
-Is there a pre-built AI service you could use?

-    When attempting to extract text from an image, Contoso could use the OCR feature of the Computer Vision API.

-4. Describe the flow of processing of an image as input.
-What value is returned by each component in your proposed solution for "reading" images?

-    Using the Computer Vision API, either the binary image data or a URL pointing to a publicly accessible image can be supplied.
-The return value of Computer Vision API for the OCR feature is a JSON document, which includes a collection of bounding boxes that contain the text recognized from the image.

-     An example of such as JSON response document is as follows:

-    ```json
-    {
-        'language': 'en',
-        'orientation': 'Up',
-        'regions': [
-            {
-                'boundingBox': '365,127,937,78',
-                'lines': [
-                    {
-                        'boundingBox': '1028,127,274,49',
-                        'words': [
-                            {
-                                'boundingBox': '1028,141,184,35',
-                                'text': 'POLICE'
-                            }
-                        ]
-                    },
-                    {
-                        'boundingBox': '365,171,318,34',
-                        'words': [
-                            {
-                                'boundingBox': '365,171,318,34',
-                                'text': 'EMERGENCY'
-                            }
-                        ]
-                    }
-                ]
-            }
-        ],
-        'textAngle': 0.0
-    }
-    ```

-_Enabling search_

-1. What service would you recommend Contoso leverage to enable greater searchability over the claim data, inclusive of the new data fields created by your text processing and image processing components?

-    Contoso should use Azure Cognitive Search to create an Index for the claim data as it enters their system and is augmented by the text and image processing components' results.

-2. Can they keep their claims data in the existing database and layer in this search capability?
-If so, explain how.

-    Yes, the Azure Cognitive Search index data would augment the data already stored in their SQL Database.
-The Azure Cognitive Search index data would tie back to the SQL Database data via values used as the primary key in the SQL Database (such as the claim ID, image ID, attachment ID, etc.).
+2. Discuss with Contoso team the Text Analytics extractive summarization capability that is currently in preview and how that can be used in place of Gensim when it becomes generally available.

+    The extractive summarization is a feature in Azure Text Analytics produces a summary by extracting sentences that collectively represent the most important or relevant information within the original content.
+This feature is designed to shorten content that users consider too long to read.
+The AI models used by the API are provided by the service, you just have to send content for analysis.
+Text Analytics extractive summarization is a preview capability and should not be deployed in any production use.
+However, once it becomes generally available, it will be part of the Text Analytics APIs and can be summarization APIs can be leveraged in a similar fashion as the other Text Analytics APIs.

 ## Checklist of preferred objection handling

 1. We are skeptical about all the hype surrounding these "AI" solutions.
 It's hard to know what is feasible versus what is not possible with today's technology and Azure.

     While it is true that there is a lot of hype around AI, the ability to deploy solutions that use data, machine learning, and deep learning to create an application with "AI" capabilities is real and is possible in Azure.
-Azure provides a wide range of services to address the needs of AI, from pre-built AI capabilities in Cognitive Services to services that help you to build, train, and deploy your custom AI capabilities using the Azure Machine Learning service and other services from the Microsoft AI stack.
+Azure provides a wide range of services to address the needs of AI, from pre-built AI capabilities in Cognitive Services, to Automated Machine Learning in Azure Machine Learning, to services that help you to build, train, and deploy your custom AI capabilities using the Azure Machine Learning service and other services from the Microsoft AI stack.

 2. We know that there are both pre-built AI and custom AI options available.
 We are confused as to when to choose one over the other.

-    It would be best if you considered the pre-built AI options first.
+    It would be best if you considered the pre-built AI and Automated Machine Learning options first.
 However, if you rule them out because they do not fit your requirements, you should explore the custom AI options.
 The advantage of pre-built AI options like Cognitive Services is that the models they use under the covers do not need to be trained by you, and you do not need to have the data to train them as a pre-requisite.
+On the other hand, Azure automated machine learning currently support use cases such as classification, regression, or time-series forecasting.
+Automated machine learning picks an algorithm and hyperparameters and thus simplifies and expedite the process of producing a performant model, and you can create your model training experiments in Azure Machine Learning studio without writing a single line of code.

 3. We expect some part of our solution would require deep learning.
 Do you have any prescriptive guidance on how we might choose between investing in understanding and using TensorFlow or the Microsoft Cognitive Toolkit (CNTK)?